precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 - Short summary as a written paragraph about the benefit for the community.
 - Short summary as a written paragraph why you are personally interested in the project.

+Deviating from the proposed ideas is welcome, if you see a good reason for it / you have your own idea.
+But, as a new and small organization, we will probably only be allocated very few slots.

 **Page 3: Project plan**

 - Milestones of the project in multiple sections